huohuoren4/docs/python/flask/user_guide/blueprint.md

-# Modular Applications with Blueprints
+# Modular Applications with Blueprints {#modular-applications-with-blueprints}

 ::: details Changelog
 *New in version 0.7.*